 On this page, you can explore the role media literacy plays in countering hate speech.
-You’ll also find insights from research on narratives, counter-narratives, and analyses of hate speech from research projects in this field.
+You’ll also find insights from research on narratives, counter-narratives, and analyses of hate speech from research projects in the field.

 Dr. Ethan Roberts, a researcher at the Kaplan Centre, explores the challenges of online hate speech in the age of Artificial Intelligence (AI).